Skip navigation

 The Newcastle Greens will work with Council and the community to:

-• promote breastfeeding as the preferred choice for the newborn, including provision of safe spaces where women can feel comfortable feeding their babies while away from
+• promote breastfeeding through linkages with appropriate agencies as the preferred choice for the newborn, including the provision of safe spaces where women can feel comfortable feeding their babies while away from home.

 • encourage families and schools to introduce practises of growing food crops for nourishment and to create in children a culture away from dependence on commercial packaged food